Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lecture 1-3.md

 f) Final disposal

 Each group will be expected to conduct proper literature review.
 A proposal of Hybrid A vs Hybrid B is expected (later on *compared for Economics* Considerations).
-A fina Presentation w/ pre-recorded video will be uploaded as part of the deliverables.
+A final Presentation w/ pre-recorded video will be uploaded as part of the deliverables.

 All work & conclusions presented / written in reports / quizzes must be fully justified and explained.